Universality in statistical measures of trajectories in classical billiards: Integrable rectangular versus chaotic Sinai and Bunimovich billiards: Universality in chaotic billiards

-The numerical experiments with chaotic billiards investigated above led us to the following observations: (i) For a given pair of boundary points and a given number of rebounds $N_{reb}$, the number of classical trajectories $N_{traj}$ shows exponential behavior as function of $N_{reb}$. (ii) For a given pair of boundary points, the numerical error $\epsilon$ shows exponential behavior as function of the number of rebounds $N_{reb}$. (iii) The NNS level spacing fluctuation distribution $P(s)$ obtained from eigenvalues of the length matrix $\Lambda$ shows a Wignerian distribution.
-This is consistent with GOE behavior predicted by RMT. (iv) The spectral rigidity $\Delta_{3}(L)$ obtained from the spectrum of length matrix $\Lambda$ is also found consistent with GOE behavior predicted by RMT. (v) The distribution $P(\Lambda)$ of length matrix elements $\Lambda_{ij}$ is found to be close to a Gaussian.
+The numerical experiments with chaotic billiards investigated above led us to the following observations: (i) For a given pair of boundary points $N_{\mathrm{reb}}$, the number of classical trajectories $N_{\mathrm{traj}}$ shows exponential behaviour as function of $N_{\mathrm{reb}}$. (ii) For a given pair of boundary points, the numerical error $\epsilon$ shows exponential behaviour as function of the number of rebounds $N_{\mathrm{reb}}$. (iii) The NNS level fluctuation distribution $P(s)$ obtained from eigenvalues of the length matrix $\Lambda$ shows a Wignerian distribution.
+This is consistent with GOE behaviour predicted by RMT. (iv) The spectral rigidity $\Delta_{3}(L)$ obtained from the spectrum of length matrix $\Lambda$ is also found consistent with GOE behaviour predicted by RMT. (v) The distribution $P(\Lambda)$ of length matrix elements $\Lambda_{ij}$ is found to be close to a Gaussian.

-The leading Gaussian behavior in the distribtion $P(\Lambda)$ is possibly universal.
-How can we understand such behavior of $P(\Lambda)$ in chaotic billiards?
-In the case of the random walk model the distribution $P(\Lambda)$ was shown to be a Gaussian, being a direct consequence of the CTL.
-Let us now consider the chaotic Sinai billiard, which is equivalent to a system where the billiard ball moves in an open system of equal spherical discs located on a 2D rectangular regular grid, known as the 2D (diluted) Lorentz gas model.
+The leading Gaussian behaviour in the distribtion $P(\Lambda)$ is possibly universal.
+How can we understand such behaviour of $P(\Lambda)$ in chaotic billiards?
+The Sinai billiard is equivalent to a system where the billiard ball moves in an open system of equal spherical discs located on a 2D rectangular regular grid, known as the 2D (diluted) Lorentz gas model.
 The billiard ball alternates between free motion and collisions with the circular discs.
-There are two types of 2D periodic Lorentz gases (or Sinai billiards on a torus): One has a finite horizon, where free paths between collisions are bounded (the scatterers are so dense that they block every direction of motion.
-An example on a triangular lattice is given in Ref.~\cite{Gaspard98}).
-The other type has an infinite horizon, where the particle can move indefinitely without collision.
-The Sinai billiard investigated above (see Fig.[\ref{fig:SinaiGeometry}]) belongs to this class.
-The CTL, existence of finite diffusion coefficient and convergence to Brownian motion was proven only for the periodic Lorentz gas with finite horizon~\cite{Bunimovich81,Bunimovich91}.
-In the case of infinite horizon, the CTL has not been proven.
+There are two types of 2D periodic Lorentz gases (or Sinai billiards on a torus): One has a finite horizon, where free paths between collisions are bounded (the scatterers are sufficiently dense to block every direction of motion.
+The other type has an infinite horizon, where the particle can move indefinitely without collision with any disc.
+The Sinai billiard investigated above (see figure \ref{fig:SinaiGeometry}) belongs to this class.
+The CLT, the existence of finite diffusion coefficient and the convergence to Brownian motion were proven only for the periodic Lorentz gas with finite horizon~\cite{Bunimovich81,Bunimovich91}.
+In the case of infinite horizon, the CLT has not been proven.
 Moreover, in this case the diffusion coefficient is infinite and there is no convergence to Brownian motion~\cite{Szasz07}.